Cirrus cloud: Description

-Cirrus are wispy clouds made of long strands of ice crystals that are described as feathery, hair-like, or layered in appearance.
+Cirrus are wispy clouds made of long strands of water crystals that are described as feathery, hair-like, or layered in appearance.
 First defined scientifically by Luke Howard in an 1803 paper, their name is derived from the Latin word cirrus, meaning 'curl' or 'fringe'.
 They are transparent, meaning that the sun can be seen through them.
-Ice crystals in the clouds cause them to usually appear white, but the rising or setting sun can color them various shades of yellow or red.
+Ice crystals in the clouds usually cause them to appear white, but the rising or setting sun can color them various shades of yellow or red.
 At dusk, they can appear gray.

 Cirrus comes in five visually-distinct species: castellanus, fibratus, floccus, spissatus, and uncinus: